joshwadle/My-solutions-to-precourse/Chapter_0_Workflow/readme.md

 is doing what you expect by inspecting some output or playing with it in an interactive environment.
 Plus, having a tight feedback loop is more fun.

-You will most often be writing code in Sublime Text and playing with it in iPython (in iTerm2).
+You will most often be writing code in Atom and playing with it in iPython (in iTerm2).

-*Sublime Text:*
+*Atom:*

 ```
 # hello.py